raspberrypilearning/grow-a-tree/en/step_2.md

 If you have a Scratch account you can make a copy by clicking **Remix**.

-You should see you!
-And a teeny tiny tree in the bottom centre of the screen.
+You should see a forest backdrop and a teeny tiny tree in the bottom centre of the screen.
 Remember, stay as still as possible and the tree will grow.

 Click the green flag to play and follow the instructions embedded in the game.